 If the underlying cause is due to systemic disease, there may be additional symptoms.

 - Diabetes: Increased thirst and urination, weight loss, weakness in the hind legs, bad breath.

-- Hyperthyroidism: Increased appetite, weight loss, jittery behavior, rapid heartbeat.
+- Hyperthyroidism: Increased appetite, weight loss, jittery behaviour, rapid heartbeat.

 - Lymphoma: Symptoms can vary depending on the location but may include enlarged lymph nodes, anorexia, weight loss, and fever.